MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/uninstall-sharepoint-server-2016.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid: 7ad523f5-db54-4169-81ba-3a7b60f218b7
-description: "Summary: Learn about the limited set of supported methods to uninstall SharePoint Server 2016 or SharePoint Server 2019."
+description: "Summary: Learn about the limited set of supported methods to uninstall SharePoint Server 2016 or SharePoint Server 2019 Public Preview."
 ---

 # Uninstall SharePoint Servers 2016 or 2019